makyo/florilegium.ink/content/seasons/reading.md

 Ioan, a few paragraphs above this, even talks of thistles.

 Weeds are those whose goal is to cling desperately to life *even* in death.
 Weeds don't wish for death, they accept it as inevitable more easily than us poor fools.
-The one speaking in that quote, after all, *is* named 'May Then My Name Die With Me'.

 -----